Kraken vs. Stars Prediction & Picks - NHL Playoffs Second Round Game 3

 - Seattle has earned six points (2-11-2 record) this season when scoring a pair of goals .

-- The Kraken have earned 102 points in their 60 games with at least three goals scored.
+- The Kraken have scored more than two goals in 60 games, earning 102 points from those contests.

-- This season, Seattle has capitalized on a lone power-play goal in 31 games and picked up 43 points with a record of 20-8-3.
+- Seattle has scored a single power-play goal in 31 games this season and has recorded 43 points from those matchups.

 - When outshooting its opponent this season, Seattle is 36-18-4 (76 points).